Finschia/finschia-sdk/README.md

 - Use [fastcache](https://github.com/victoriametrics/fastcache) for inter block cache and nodedb cache of iavl
 - Lock granularity enhancement

-In addition, the following functions were added:

-- Virtual machine using `cosmwasm` that makes smart contracts possible to be executed
-- Use [Ostracon](https://github.com/Finschia/ostracon) as consensus engine instead of `Tendermint`

 To learn about Cosmos SDK, please refer [Cosmos SDK Docs](https://github.com/cosmos/cosmos-sdk/blob/master/docs).

 ## Quick Start